Contact person: Cristiano Broccias <firstname.lastname@example.org>

 - Title of the book.

-- Place of publication: name of the publisher, year of publication.
-Number of pages, price, ISBN (both HB and PB if applicable).
+- Place of publication: name of the publisher, year of publication, number of pages, price, ISBN (both hardback and paperback if applicable).

 - Place, dates of beginning and end of the event.

-The articles and book reviews will be published on the Current Issue page, the event / conference reports and publication launches on the Blog page of this site.
+The articles and book reviews will be published online as a journal in PDF format, the event/conference reports and publication will be launched on the Blog page of this site.

-Do not hesitate to contact the Editor (at: firstname.lastname@example.org) if you have any queries.
+Do not hesitate to contact the Editor (at: esse.messenger [at]uma.es) if you have any queries.

-The deadline for submissions of articles and book reviews is 1 May for the Summer issue and 1 October for the Winter issue.
+The deadline for submissions of articles and book reviews is—unless otherwise stated—31 May for the Summer issue and 31 October for the Winter issue.
 Should there be a backlog of submissions accepted for publication, publication will normally follow the order in which contributions were received.